 What you will learn

-- Number & percentage of 'clicked-through' alerts
+- Number & percentage of 'clicked-through' in-app actions

 - The maximum number of logs mentioned above

 - The maximum waiting time mentioned above

 - Network type: ALL

 These settings can be updated at any time on the App Settings section of the Herow Platform